infinet/xt_wgobfs/README.md

 - Drop keepalive message with 80% probability.
 - Change the Diffserv field to zero.

-SipHash 1-2 is used here since the goal is not encryption.
+Chacha8 is used here since the goal is not encryption.

 Tested working on Alpine linux kernel 5.15 and CentOS 7 kernel 3.10.